Play It Safe in the Sun

 Sport formulas are usually water-resistant, easy to apply, will not drip into the eyes, and will not interfere with a grip on a tennis racket or a golf club.

-It should take about one ounce, or a shot glass-worth, of sunblock to cover your whole body.
+It should take about 1 ounce, or a shot glass-worth, of sunblock to cover your whole body.

 It Is Not Just the Sun